Document.no

-Document.no is a Norwegian far-right anti-immigration website.
-Academics have identified Document.no as an Islamophobic website permeated by the Eurabia conspiracy theory.
-The website received global media attention in connection with the 2011 Norway attacks due to its association with perpetrator Anders Behring Breivik, a former comment section poster on the website.
+Document.no is a Norwegian right-wing to far-right anti-immigration online newspaper.
+Academics have identified Document.no as an anti-Muslim website permeated by the Eurabia conspiracy theory, although others have described it as a conservative and more moderate part of the movement.
+The website received global media attention in connection with the 2011 Norway attacks due to its association with perpetrator Anders Behring Breivik.